 De-registration

-When a Client will no longer be available, the Client SHOULD send a de-registration write Operation to the Server.
+When a Client will no longer be available, the Client SHOULD send a de-registrater Operation to the Server.
 Upon receiving this message, the Server will remove the registration information from the Server.

 Bootstrap Interface

-Bootstrap process is used to provision essential information into the LWM2M Client to make the LWM2M Client be able to register to a certain LWM2M Server.
+Bootstrap process is used to provision essential information into the LWM2M Client to enable the LWM2M Client to register to a certain LWM2M Server.